Workers' Educational Association: Australia and New Zealand

 In 1913, the University of Melbourne invited Mansbridge to visit Australia to help set up branches there.
-The Mansbrige family arrived on 8 July on a 17-week mission aimed at forming branches of the association in New South Wales, Queensland, Victoria, South Australia, West Australia and Tasmania and WEAs were initially set up in all states.
+The Mansbrige family arrived on 8 July on a 17-week mission aimed at forming branches of the association in New South Wales, Queensland, Victoria, South Australia, Western Australia and Tasmania and WEAs were initially set up in all states.

 During this trip the Mansbridges then made a brief visit to New Zealand where WEA branches were established in 1915.
 Seven branches are still operating.
 Branches in Waitakere, Kāpiti Coast, Wellington, Canterbury, Te Anau, Gore and Southland provides flexible learning to over 12,000 students each year.
 The Canterbury branch initially held its classes in a dingy rented room down a back alley; now it is homed in the central city villa it purchased in 1957, where it teaches over 130 courses a year.
 From the 1920s, it took adult education to nearly every nook and cranny of the Canterbury and Westland provinces through a travelling library book scheme.

 Early work was patterned on the WEAs in the UK.
 As in the UK, the WEAs in Australia became general adult education agencies.

 Reorganization in 1994 saw the WEA in New South Wales split into WEA Sydney, WEA Hunter in Newcastle (now Atwea College) and WEA Illawarra in Wollongong.
 WEA Sydney has many clubs and societies associated with their operation.
 A typical example is the WEA Film Study Group based in New South Wales.

-As of 2012, WEA South Australia claims to be 'Australia's largest non-government adult community education organisation'.
+As of 2026, WEA South Australia, founded in 1913, claims to be 'Australia's largest non-government adult community education organisation'.

 After being in recess for many years, WEA Victoria was briefly revived in 2015.

 Similar Australian organisations include Melbourne's Centre for Adult Education, and historically, the many mechanics' institutes across the country.